 This clever IKEA desk conceals unsightly cables, giving your space a super-clean and minimal look.
 This also makes for a great desk to float in the middle of the room.

-Skinny geometric brass legs and a richly veined marble top gives this desk an elegant flair in the most understated way.
-Better yet, it's Fair Trade Certified.
+Skinny gold legs and a glossy white top gives this desk an elegant flair in the most understated way.

 This desk-and-bookshelf combo virtually disappears on a white wall, leaving room for your objects to shine.
 Style it up or dress it down.